 Sandy Clark, Pageant Director

-Her affiliation with the Delaware Juneteenth Association (DEJA) has proven to be one of her most rewarding accomplishments.
-DEJA brings activities to the city of Wilmington in June of each year celebrating the freedom of the last slaves on June 19, 1865.
-As part of the Annual Juneteenth Celebration, she has directed the Juneteenth Youth Pageant which will be celebrating 23 years.
-She became inspired by being chosen 3rd runner-up in the Mrs. Delaware Pageant in 1989, never dreaming she would someday be able to use this experience in helping young ladies.
+Sandy’s affiliation with the Delaware Juneteenth Association (DEJA) has proven to be one of her most rewarding accomplishments.
+As part of the Annual Juneteenth Celebration, she has directed the Juneteenth Youth Pageant, which will be celebrating 23 years.

 By her years of service to the organization, Sandy has shown her dedication and commitment to empowering the next generation of leaders.
 Her most recent recognition came from her colleagues of the Delaware Juneteenth Association, being honored with the “SANDRA M. CLARK SERVICE AWARD”.
 This award is to be presented annually to a deserving youth, ages